xenserver/pull-request-manager/README.markdown

 Once a pull request has been chosen, it is processed as follows:

-1. If refs have `changed`, try building the underlying system with the changesets from the pull request:
+1. Try building the underlying system with the changesets from the pull
+   request:

         make <component-for-pull-request's-repository>-build
         make api-build

-   If these steps fail, report the problem as a comment on the pull request, and stop processing this pull request; otherwise, if refs have not `changed`, i.e.  a re-build is not required, proceed with the next step;
+   If these steps fail, report the problem as a comment on the pull request, and stop processing this pull request.

+   While currently not enabled, it is easy to configure the bot to only re-build the system if refs have not `changed`.
+This is disabled, since it is safer to re-build the system before a merge even if the refs have not `changed`, because the bot is not checking refs of all dependent repositories (many of which are not on GitHub).

-2. If a merge is requested (through administrator's _"Approved."_; see above), verify that refs have not `changed` (e.g. while building the system):
+2. If a merge is requested (through administrator's _"Approved."_; see above), verify that refs have not `changed` since the pull request started being
+   processed:
    * if refs have `changed`, report the problem as a comment on the pull request, and stop processing this pull request;
    * otherwise, push the changesets of the pull request into the requested